-Within 7 days before the field study visit you will meet with a researcher to perform orientation introductory activities for the repellent study.
-The researcher will also tell you more about what you will experience while participating and what is expected of you.
-At the time you may also work with a researcher to determine how much insect repellent you apply.
-If not done at this time, it may be done up to 30 days prior to the field study visit.
+Within 30 days before the field study visit you will meet with a researcher to perform orientation activities for the repellent study.
+The researcher will also tell you more about what you will experience while participating and what is expected of you and you will sign this consent form.
+You will also work with a researcher to determine how much insect repellent you apply.
 Completing those measurements will take 1.5-2.0 hours.

 You will also be shown how to use a handheld mosquito catching device called an aspirator.
 These devices resemble flashlights except that they have a small electric fan and suction tube rather than a light bulb.
 You will carry one of these devices with you during the field study.
 During this visit you will also practice removing mosquitoes from a small area of your arm with the aspirator.
-This training and practice will take about 1/2 to 1 hour.
+This training and practice will take about $\frac{1}{2}$ to 1 hour.
+The total time for Visit 1 activities will be about 2-3 hours.